prantlf/graphviz-cli/README.md

 ## Installation

+Make sure that you have installed [Node.js] 12 or newer.

 If you want to use the command-line tool, install this package globally using your favourite package manager ([NPM], [Yarn] or [PNPM]):

 ```